ralexrivero/Django/README.md

 A one to one relationship is a relationship between two tables where each row in one table is related to only one row in another table.

+use `OneToOneField` in the model

 ## one to many

 A one to many relationship is a relationship between two tables where each row in one table is related to many rows in another table.

+Create the relation using the foreign key in the model.
+The field with the relation to one receives the foreign key.
+The field with the relation to many receives the related name.

+- use `ForeignKey` in the model

 ## Author
 <!-- twitter -->